This story is about a poor man who needed access to forgiveness, and how he found it.

 Robbie Macdonald, a former shepherd, long workless, tried to settle on the hard bench in the waiting-room of Borvebeg Railway Station.
-He re-arranged his faded, tartan blanket, the gift of a wheelie-bin in Inverness.
-It had only a few holes and it had served its master well, much like his old, long-gone collie, Dileas, had, thirty years ago.
-Yet, unlike Dileas, whose body-heat once saved his life, the old blanket was not the best.
-So, Robbie could choose either to have a stiff neck, or frozen ankles, on his bench.
+He re-arranged his faded tartan blanket, the gift of a wheelie-bin in Inverness.
+It had only a few holes and it had served its master well, much like his old, long-gone Collie, Dileas, had, thirty years ago.
+Unlike Dileas, whose body-heat once saved his life, the old blanket was not the best for warmth.
+Robbie could choose either to suffer a stiff neck, or numb, frozen ankles, on his bench.

-He was glad to be in that waiting room, at least, on a bitter night, when the unseen snow could be felt, like the ancient predator it is, threatening the very air in a man’s throat with icy teeth.
-The cold itself might have made Robbie look forward to his journey to Port Shee, on the slightly-warmer coast, but there was a reason for his night journey, which he could not help but fear.
-It froze his mind, shutting it up in hungry oblivion.
+He was glad to be in that waiting room, at least, on that bitter night, when the unseen snow could be felt, like the ancient predator it is, threatening the very air in a man’s throat with its icy teeth.
+The cold itself might have made Robbie look forward to his journey to Port Shee, on the coast, which always felt slightly warmer to him.
+But there was a reason for his night journey, which he could not help but fear: it froze his mind, shutting it up in hungry oblivion.

-Borvebeg junction was his favourite place in the middle of nowhere, a few miles from where he used to live, Ballecorp, when he had a house.
-It was the place where the local tracks jointed the old, Victorian Highland Line.
-This was to be Robbie’s first train ride in thirty years, with an unused ticket he had long kept.
-He did not have much else.
+Borvebeg junction was his favourite place in the middle of nowhere, a few miles from where he used to live, Ballecorp, back when he had a house.
+It was the place where the local tracks jointed an old, Victorian Highland Line.
+This was going to be Robbie’s first train ride in thirty years, with an unused ticket long kept.
+He did not have much else, he reflected.
 Here he was: a man lying on a bench, who had once had a bed.
-He was seventy, much shabbier and slower than he used to be and, as he daily regretted, not much, if any, wiser.
+He was seventy, much shabbier and slower than he used to be and, as he daily regretted, not much – if any – wiser.

 In his pocket lay the dregs of that Glenmorangie he had found in a bin outside Cansay Post Office.
-It was the unintended gift of someone’s mean-spirited wife, who threw out her husband’s last pleasure-source while the bottle of amber treasure was still half-full.
-Over the days, Robbie had sipped his way down towards its glorious depths.
+It was the unintended gift to him of someone’s mean-spirited wife, who threw out her husband’s last pleasure-source while the bottle of amber treasure was still half-full.
+Over the days, Robbie had sipped his way down through its glorious depths.
 He would savour its final drops before he got aboard the late-night trundler to the Port.
-As a man with one, simple standard in life – which was not to make life any harder than it needed to be – he would taste the last swish of the pale, golden nectar before placing its lingering beauty in a receptacle.
-As he did that, he would put his nose up to its neck, breathing in the joyful memories it had given him.
+As a man with one, simple aim in life – which was not to make things any harder than they needed to be – Robbie would taste the last swish of pale, golden nectar before placing its lingering beauty in a receptacle.
+As he did that, he would put his nose up to its neck, breathing in those joyful memories it had given him.
 He had no idea when another might come.

-Apart from his rucksack, clothes, tartan rug, an old Bible of his mother’s that he dared not part with, and one other pair of socks with more holes, that bottle was all he had in the world.
+Apart from his rucksack, clothes, tartan rug, an old Bible of his mother’s that he dared not part with, and one other pair of socks with a network of holes, that bottle was all he had in the world.
 He had suckled at it on the coldest nights, letting the cleansing thrill run through his blackened teeth.
-He was a lover of malt whisky, as his father had been, when the old man would hoard it, keeping as a secret fellow-conspirator between them at lambing, or on winter days when drifts mocked men, like giants sneering at little folk.
+He was a lover of malt whisky, as his poor father had been, when the old man would hoard it, keeping like a secret fellow-conspirator between them at lambing, or on winter days when drifts mocked men, like giants sneering down at the little folk.

-Being on his own all these years, he knew he had let things slide.
+Being on his own all these years, he had let things slide.
 Often, he tried not to think of it.
-At other times, he felt self-conscious that he was so unkempt.
-Then he would find the nearest lavatory and make it past the suspicious eyes of the attendant to splash some water round his neck.
+At other times, he was self-conscious to be so unkempt.
+He would find the nearest lavatory and make it past the suspicious eyes of the attendant to splash some water around his neck.

 He suspected he smelt rank, but it was hard to tell, because he had gotten used to his own smell.
 It was home to him.
 Sometimes, offended people gave him a second glance, with wrinkling noses.

-There was a change at Christmas-time, when he went to the Bethany shelter in Aberdeen, having hitched a ride beside some kind person, who said nothing but simply opened the window.
+There was a change at Christmastime, when he went to the Bethany shelter in Aberdeen, having hitched a ride beside some kind person, who said nothing but simply opened the window.
 There, in the granite city, Robbie met warm hearts, young believers with hope in their eyes and a kind way to treat everyone.
-Robbie loved Christmas: it meant a warm shower and young folk taking away his evil-smelling clothes to offer him new ones.
+Robbie loved Christmas: it meant a warm shower.
+Young folk took away his evil-smelling clothes to offer him new ones.
 But he always asked for his old clothes back.
-They would look at him, puzzled, then go and wash his ragged shirt and baggy trousers, bringing them back all folded, darned, ironed.
+They would look at him, puzzled, then go and wash his ragged shirt and baggy trousers, bringing them back all folded, darned and ironed.